AntikoreDev/dbdocs/docs/getting_started/console.md

 ```

 ### macro
 Runs a macro by ID.
 A mod can check when a macro is run, so you can create your own macros.
+See [`onMacro`](./events.md#onMacro) for further information

 **Syntax:**
 ```bash